USTC FLICAR: A Sensors Fusion Dataset of LiDAR-Inertial-Camera for Heavy-duty Autonomous Aerial Work Robots: Summary and future work

 \section{Summary and future work}

-The USTC FLICAR is a unique dataset that focus on the task of heavy-duty aerial work, featuring a special aerial platform, the bucket truck, which allows for greater payload capacity and stationarity compared to traditional drones.
-It is also the most sensor-rich aerial dataset to date, with a wide range of sensors including seven cameras, four 3D LiDARs, and three IMUs, which covers covering 360 degrees of horizontal and vertical views.
+The USTC FLICAR is a unique dataset that focuses on the task of heavy-duty aerial work, featuring a special aerial platform, the bucket truck, which allows for greater payload capacity and stationarity compared to traditional drones.
+It is also the most sensor-rich aerial dataset to date, with a wide range of sensors including seven cameras, four 3D LiDARs, and three IMUs, which covers 360 degrees of horizontal and vertical views.
 This dataset is designed to enable aerial work robots to effectively interact with complex aerial work environments, with millimeter-level outdoor ground truth obtained using a laser tracker.
 It is our hope that this dataset will serve as a valuable benchmark for evaluating the performance of various algorithms in this field, and inspire researchers to design sensor suites specifically tailored for autonomous aerial work systems.
-Moreover, the experimental results on our dataset also demonstrate that the novel combination of autonomous driving sensing kit and bucket truck is a general autonomous aerial platform with high potential for various aerial work tasks.
+Moreover, the experimental results on our dataset also demonstrate that the novel combination of an autonomous driving sensing kit and bucket truck is a general autonomous aerial platform with high potential for various aerial work tasks.

-Looking towards the future, there are several areas that we hope to expand upon in order to further advance the practical applications of aerial work robots.
-These include the addition of LiDAR and camera sensor data with joint semantic annotations and semantic segmentation.
-This will allow for more accurate and detailed understanding of the environment and objects within it.
-Additionally, we plan on incorporating additional sensors such as infrared night vision cameras to further enhance the capabilities of the dataset.
-We also plan to continue collecting new data in order to capture a greater range of scenarios and environments.
-Overall, we believe that the USTC FLICAR dataset represents an important step towards making aerial work safer, more efficient, and more accessible.
+Looking ahead to the future, our goal is to expand into multiple domains and further advance the practical application of aerial robotics.
+One key aspect is to enrich and refine the semantic annotations based on existing labeled data, which will enable aerial robots to have a more accurate and detailed understanding of the environment and its objects.
+Additionally, we plan to incorporate more sensors and explore new sensor configurations.
+For instance, our aim is to include infrared night vision cameras and downward-facing cameras to enhance the dataset's capabilities.
+These additional features will significantly improve the overall abilities of the aerial robots.
+Furthermore, we intend to continue collecting new data to cover a broader range of scenarios and environments.
+This approach allows us to enhance the robustness and generality of our algorithms and models.
+By continuously expanding our dataset, we can improve the effectiveness and reliability of aerial robots in various real-world situations.
+In conclusion, we firmly believe that the USTC FLICAR dataset represents an important milestone in making aerial work safer, more efficient, and more accessible.
+Through our continuous efforts, our goal is to push the boundaries of innovation and contribute to the ongoing progress of aerial robotics technology.